LS4GAN/uvcgan4slats/README.md

   This script loads data samples from the `SLATS` dataset.
   1. Loading `NumPy` and performing additional transformations.
-The script [`dataloading_transform.py`][dataloading_transform] shows an example of the data configuration, supporting user-defined transformations.
+The script [`dataloading_transform.py`][dataloading_transform] shows an example of the data configuration supporting user-defined transformations.
 This script is adapted from the [BRaTS 2021 Task 1 dataset][MRI_dataset].
   1. Customized dataset.
-If you are working with a custom dataset that does not fall into the previous two categories, you will need to implememt your own `PyTorch` dataset and place it to [`./uvcgan/data/datasets`](./uvcgan/data/datasets).
+If you are working with a custom dataset that does not fall into the previous two categories, you will need to implement your own `PyTorch` dataset and place it to [`./uvcgan/data/datasets`](./uvcgan/data/datasets).
 Then, modify the `select_dataset` function of [`./uvcgan/data/data.py`](./uvcgan/data/data.py) to